helenaciviccenterboard/helenaciviccenterboard.github.io/README.md

 You can update most of the pages on the board site by editing them on GitHub.
 Find the page you want to edit and then click on the :pencil2: icon.
 Once done editing, add a commit message at the bottom of the page and commit your changes.
 They are now live!
 (Of course, you need write privileges to this repository to commit.)

+### Updating personnel

+The list of personnel on the [About Us](http://www.helenaciviccenterboard.org/about/) page are stored in [data files](_data).
+Update the .yml files to update personnel.
+Images referenced in the data files should be stored in [/img/person/](/img/person/).

 ## Markdown

 Most of the pages on this site are written in Markdown (files ending in `.md`).
 Here are some docs to get you started: